apache/flink/docs/dev/event_timestamps_watermarks.md

 </div>
 </div>

-## How Operators Are Processing Watermarks
+## How Operators Process Watermarks

 As a general rule, operators are required to completely process a given watermark before forwarding it downstream.
 For example, `WindowOperator` will